secretGeek/csvz/README.md

 - Each data row describes a different csv file within this `csvz` file
 - The columns must include a column called "filename"
 - There may be more columns.
 Some suggestions (not required for this specification)
-  - `Bytes` - the size of the file in bytes
+  - `bytes` - the size of the file in bytes
-  - `Rows` - the number of rows in the file
+  - `rows` - the number of rows in the file
-  - `Columns` - the number of columns in the file
+  - `columns` - the number of columns in the file
-  - `Description` - a description of the file
+  - `description` - a description of the file
-  - `Published` - the date the data in the file was first published
+  - `published` - the date the data in the file was first published
-  - `Source` - information about the source of the data in the file
+  - `source` - information about the source of the data in the file
+  - `has-column-names` - a `true/false` value indicating if the file has a header row containing column names.
+  - `skip-rows` - How many rows need to be skipped, before the data begins?
+(Rarely need to specify this, but when you need it, you need it!)
 - The file `tables.csv` may also describe itself.
 See [Russell](http://wiki.secretgeek.net/paradox#bertrand-russell-making-life-impossible-for-frege-since-1902).

 (The word "must" is used for parts of the specification that are required for a file or tool to claim compliance with the standards described in this spec.
 The word "may" is used for parts which are not required; Optional sections may be covered in more detail, as required elements in a subsequent fragment of this spec.)

+(`help-wanted` the method of encoding `true/false` values is not currently defined.)

 -----